Director and Lead Instructor

 When Kateen is not teaching (she is sleeping) you can find her reading a book, spinning wool, or hanging out in her rose garden.

 She currently lives with her family and the extended community at Compass Rose Farms in Port Townsend, WA.

-He is busy digging in the dirt and doing cool things but his bio is coming soon.
+He is busy digging in the dirt and working on his own homestead, Mosaic, but his bio is coming soon!

 Scott’s resume reads like an adventure novel.
 Sonar Supervisor, Chief Engineer, Commercial Diver, Shipyard Competent Person.
 Twenty years in the maritime industry (and two years tending bar on Capitol Hill) beginning with eight years enlisted in the U.S. Navy Submarine Service.
 Scott was involved in just about every facet of shipbuilding and repair from ship’s force, to laborer, to assistant operations manager, to owner’s representative.
 He sailed as a Sonarman, and later in the engineering department on tugboats, research ships, nuclear submarines, offshore supply vessels, and one yacht.
 In his civilian sailing career, he advanced the hawespipe from wiper to Chief Engineer.
 In his spare time, he volunteered with local fire departments, obtaining his EMT/B, Structural FF1, and Wildland FF2.
 He applied these skills both in his community, and by deploying with a contract wildland firefighting company during multiple summer seasons.
 He’s kicked around Washington since 2003, living in Ballard, on Orcas, and now his Forever Home in Discover Bay.
 He met Kateen, found a family, and became enamored with the idea of a home that would never sink.